Wei Yuk: Legislative Council unofficial

-Sir Boshan was appointed a Justice of the Peace in 1883 and an unofficial member of the Legislative Council in 1896, representing the Chinese community alongside Sir Ho Kai.

-In the 1908–09 session presided by Governor Sir Frederick Lugard, an Ordinance to amend the Magistrate's Ordinance 1890 and to effect certain other amendments in the criminal law was tabled in the Legislative Council, criminalising the Chinese habit of spitting in and out of doors were strongly dissented by Sir Ho Kai and Sir Boshan, on the ground that to penalise a universal and almost involuntary habit would antagonise the whole Chinese population.
+Wei was appointed a Justice of the Peace in 1883 and an unofficial member of the Legislative Council in 1896, representing the Chinese community alongside Kai Ho.
+In the 1908–09 session presided by Governor Sir Frederick Lugard, an Ordinance to amend the Magistrate's Ordinance 1890 and to effect certain other amendments in the criminal law was tabled in the Legislative Council, criminalising the Chinese habit of spitting in and out of doors were strongly dissented by Kai Ho and Wei, on the ground that to penalise a universal and almost involuntary habit would antagonise the whole Chinese population.
 A petition movement with 8,000 signature were launched and defeated the legislation.

-Shortly after the Chinese revolution of 1911, Sir Boshan and Ho Kai voted for an amendment to the Peace Preservation Ordinance which authorised the flogging of rabble-rousers in the prisons, in order to prevent any political and economic instability in Hong Kong, despite Wei and Ho supported the revolution.
+Shortly after the 1911 Revolution, Wei and Kai Ho voted for an amendment to the Peace Preservation Ordinance which authorised the flogging of rabble-rousers in the prisons, in order to prevent any political and economic instability in Hong Kong, despite Wei and Ho supported the revolution.
 In April 1912, the Hong Kong government banned the circulation of Chinese coins as it feared the effects of their depreciation after the revolution.
 In November, Governor May encouraged the Star Ferry and Hong Kong's two tramways stop accepting Chinese coins.
 Many Chinese took it as an insult to the new Chinese republic and left the local residents with less money for tram fare.
-A colony-wide boycott broke out, and Sir Boshan and Ho Kai defended the tram companies and condemned the boycott for harming the economies of both Hong Kong and Kwangtung in a meeting at the Chinese Commercial Union.
+A colony-wide boycott broke out, and Wei and Kai Ho defended the tram companies and condemned the boycott for harming the economies of both Hong Kong and Guangdong in a meeting at the Chinese Commercial Union.
 The boycott ended by early February 1913 with the help from local Chinese merchants.

-Sir Boshan was reappointed for further six-year terms in 1902 and 1908, and a further three-year term in 1914.
-When he retired from the Legislative Council in October 1917, Governor Sir Henry May paid a very high tribute to Sir Boshan.
+Boshan Wei Yuk was reappointed for further six-year terms in 1902 and 1908, and a further three-year term in 1914.
+When he retired from the Legislative Council in October 1917, Governor Sir Henry May paid a very high tribute to Wei.